covjson/specification/spec.md

 ## 4. ParameterGroup Objects

-Parameter group objects represent metadata about the values of the coverage in terms of the observed property (like water temperature), the units, and others.
+Parameter group objects represent logical groups of parameters, for example vector quantities.

 - A parameter group object may have any number of members (name/value pairs).
 - A parameter group object must have a member with the name `"type"` and the value `"ParameterGroup"`.